 The first important step is to elect COBRA by returning the enrollment form provided by WageWorks within 60 days of receiving the enrollment packet.
 Once you have made your elections, you will receive coupons reflecting the monthly amount that is due to WageWorks.
 The next important step will be to continue to pay your premiun or the coverage will be terminated.

-How is the COBRA administrator, WageWorks, notified to ensure my benefits coverage takes effect?
+How is the COBRA administrator, WageWorks/HealthEquity, notified to ensure my benefits coverage takes effect?

 Will Flexible Spending Accounts (FSAs) still be available?

 Yes, FSAs will still be available and are encouraged in order to help manage costs.
-If you are currently participating on Flexible Spending Accounts (FSA) and wish to continue for 2018 you must re-enroll during the open enrollment period.
+If you are currently participating on Flexible Spending Accounts (FSA) and wish to continue the following plan year, you must re-enroll during the open enrollment period.

 Which types of Flexible Spending Accounts (FSA) are offered at Tulane?